MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 You can self-sign bundles during release and verify their signatures before installation of update.
 For more info about Code Signing, see the [relevant code-push documentation section](cli.md#code-signing).

-In order to configure a Public Key for bundle verification, you need to add a record in `Info.plist` with the name `CodePushPublicKey` and string value of public key content.
+To configure a Public Key for bundle verification, you need to add a record in `Info.plist` with the name `CodePushPublicKey` and string value of public key content.
 Example:

 ```xml
 <plist version="1.0">